 Dr. Hunt currently serves as Senior Medical Advisor for National Healthcare Preparedness Programs in the Office of the Assistant Secretary for Preparedness and Response, US Department of Health & Human Services, where he is developing a course on the medical response to overwhelming no-notice trauma events and supports the response to high consequence infectious diseases.

 The Mills Award is a plaque featuring an etched portrait of the recipient.
 The recipient's name is inscribed on a master plaque at ACEP Headquarters.

-Any member of the College may nominate himself/herself or another member for this award.
-The nominee must be an active, life or honorary member of the College.
+Any member of the College may nominate a member for this award.
+The nominee must be a regular member of the College.

 1979 Mark Lindsey, MD

 1982 Carl Jelenko, III, MD